Relintai/pandemonium_engine_docs/tutorials/ui/custom_gui_controls.rst

            print("Left mouse button was pressed!")
 ```

-For more information about events themselves, check the :ref:`doc_inputevent`
+For more information about events themselves, check the `doc_inputevent`
 tutorial.

 Notifications